-A Singapore Private Limited Company is one of the most sought after corporate structures in the world due to the jurisdictions supportive corporate laws, tax incentives, and strong financial center.
+A Singapore offshore company called a Private Limited Company is one of the most sought after corporate structures in the world due to the jurisdiction's supportive corporate laws, tax incentives, and strong financial center.

 Singapore is often referred to as an offshore jurisdiction because of its low tax-rates even though Singapore corporate law makes no distinction between on-shore and off-shore company structures.
 All companies are incorporated through the Singapore Companies Act Chapter 50 and are regulated by the Singapore Accounting and Regulatory Authority (ACRA).